nefiltari/yaki/lib/yaki.coffee.md

           for candidate, intersect of candidates when intersect is max
             # Dice:    ( 2 * |Intersect(a,b)| ) / ( |a| + |b| )
             distance = (2 * intersect) / (dictionary.terms[candidate*1].kGramCount + count)
-            if distance > Yaki.Config.similarity and distance > similarity
+            if distance > config.similarity and distance > similarity
               similarity = distance
               best = candidate*1
           # Similar Term found (best): Register in dictionary.similarities (counter array)